-Throughout October, Active Minds will be hosting three free Leave of Absence workshops in partnership with the Ruderman Family Foundation and the Center for Psychiatric Rehabilitation at Boston University.
-Sign up below!
+Throughout October 2021, Active Minds hosted three free Leave of Absence workshops in partnership with the Ruderman Family Foundation and the Center for Psychiatric Rehabilitation at Boston University.

 Leave of Absence Workshop Series

-Throughout October, Active Minds will be hosting a series of workshops on leave of absence policies in partnership with the Ruderman Family Foundation and the Center for Psychiatric Rehabilitation at Boston University.
-These workshops will help attendees better understand what a leave of absence policy is, what benefits it can bring to campuses, and how to assess your school’s own leave of absence policy, as well as improve it.
-We hope you’ll be able to join us!
+Throughout October, Active Minds hosted a series of workshops on leave of absence policies in partnership with the Ruderman Family Foundation and the Center for Psychiatric Rehabilitation at Boston University.
+These workshops helped attendees better understand what a leave of absence policy is, what benefits it can bring to campuses, and how to assess their school’s own leave of absence policy, as well as improve it.

 Oct.
 19, 4-5 PM ET: Your Leave at Your PACE – A Student Workshop to Understand Leaves of Absence